fendy07/padiku/README.md

-# padiku
+# Padiku
-This project about dashboard and predict analysis in case rice production in Sumatra Island using Regression based algorithm.
+This project is about dashboard and prediction analysis in case rice production in Sumatra Island using a regression-based algorithm.